How Truly Natural Healing Actually Works

 the answer is: Nobody special.
 Just a person who can read, think,

-comes from an older-language root word that simply means "to know";
+The word itself comes from an older-language root word that simply

-and was originally coined to describe a METHOD of learning or
+means "to know"; and was originally coined to describe a METHOD of

-"coming to know" --- careful, deliberate, UNBIASED examination of
+learning or "coming to know" --- careful, deliberate, UNBIASED

 The human body is often compared to a machine.
 And it truly IS one